-What are five importance differences between happy and unhappy people based on our recent consumer behavior studies?
+The results indicated that happy people make 5 little decisions every day that improve their well-being.
+What are these 5 importance differences between happy and unhappy people, based on our recent consumer behavior studies?

 Perhaps unique among all animals, humans have the capacity to travel backward and forward in time—to use the “specious present” both to relive past life events and to think about the future.
-Our data shows that happy people appear to live in the past, reliving the ecstasy, but ignoring the agony, of days gone by.
-When happy people think about their past they focus on their good memories instead of dwelling on the negative parts.
+Our data shows that happy people appear to relive the ecstasy, but ignoring the agony, of days gone by.
+When happy people think about their past they focus on their good memories instead of dwelling on the negatives.

-Happy people “catch” the emotions of others.
-Some people are vulnerable to experiencing others’ emotions--they are sensitive “catch” others’ emotions during joyful (and sorrowful) experiences.
+Some sensitive people are vulnerable to experiencing others’ emotions—they can “catch” them during joyful (and sorrowful) experiences.
 Our data shows that when someone smiles warmly at happy people, they smile back and feel warm inside.
-Therefore, if you pay more attention to the emotions of other people you will be happier.
+Therefore, if you pay more attention to the positive emotions of other people, you should be happier.

-Happy people live in a great community.
 A person is happiest when three basic psychological needs are satisfied: autonomy, competence, and relatedness.
 Literally thousands of studies demonstrate the positive effect of psychological need satisfaction on happiness.
 Our data shows that these psychological needs can be met by one’s community.
 Happy people say that they feel belongingness where they live and that they look forward to coming home when they have been away.

 - Happy people manage their money well.